skh/tourplanner/README.md

 Then, run a local web server in the root directory of the project (I use `python -m SimpleHTTPServer`) or copy the files to your web server.

+A version of this app runs on http://tourplanner.skh.io